Violation of Probation in Pinellas County

 Florida’s Anti-Murder Act in Pinellas County for Clearwater, FL

-Perhaps no new legislation has impacted violation of probation cases more then the Florida Anti-Murder Act.
+Perhaps no new legislation has impacted violation of probation cases more than the Florida Anti-Murder Act.
 All jurisdictions throughout Florida, including in Pinellas County, must automatically deny bond to any individual charged with even a small technical violations of probation if that individual is tagged as a “violent felon of special concern.”

 Recent news story tracks a felony violation of probation in Pinellas County with Circuit Judge Frank Quesada.
 The article explains that in Pinellas County cases, the “dangerousness” hearings take weeks to schedule.
 It takes time to give the state and defense time to subpoena witnesses and prepare their case.

 Contact an attorney at the Sammis Law Firm to find out more about a “no bond” warrant in a violation of probation case that falls under the requirements of Florida’s Anti-Murder Act.

 Consequences of the Order of Probation in Pinellas County, FL